-Product lifecycle system as a change in a company, and as a change, it can be both frustrating and motivating at the same time
+Product lifecycle system as a change in a company, and as a change, it can be both frustrating and motivating at the same time.
+Learn about the concerns of PLM implementation!

 What do employees commonly fear implementation of PLM?